damianhakert/damianhakert.github.io/source/handbook/developer-onboarding/index.md

 ## Cloud infrastructure

-GitLab.com runs on Amazon Web Services (AWS).
+GitLab.com runs on Microsoft Azure.
 Many people in GitLab also have instances on DigitalOcean.
 If you need a VPS for any reason, it's probably easiest to set one up at DigitalOcean.
 Ask another developer for access.